brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-11-Upgrade-Debian-11-to-12-without-usrmerge-errors.md

 	cd
 	ls -l / > state1.txt

 Install 'usrmerge' in 11.
-As soon as it is installed it will run any warn that this is one way only process (can't be reversed automagically).
+As soon as it is installed it will run and warn that this is one way only process (can't be reversed automagically).

 	apt install usrmerge
 	# and say yes